Skip to main content

 1. Open Cursor Settings

-2. Navigate to the MCP section in the sidebar
+2. Navigate to the Tools and MCP section in the sidebar

 3. Add the LangWatch MCP server: